The Art of Privacy: A Complete Guide to Obscure & Textured Glass

 Warwick™

 Level 2 (Low-Mid) Slight distortion.
-Figures are blurred but recognizable.
+Figures are blurred but remain recognizable.

 Minster™

-Level 3 (Medium) Good balance.
-Shapes visible, details are not.
+Level 3 (Medium) A good balance.
+Moving shapes are visible, but finer details are not.

 Cotswold™, Sycamore™

 Level 4 (High) High obscuration.
-Difficult to see details.
+It is extremely difficult to see details from the outside.

 Stippolyte™, Contora™, Oak™

 Level 5 (Max) Maximum privacy.
-Only vague shadows visible.
+Only vague, diffuse shadows are visible if pressed against the glass.

 Best for: Ground floor bathrooms.